-The methodology for the corporate risk management framework is based on ISO 31000:2009.
-In relation to corporate risk assessment and to evaluate internal controls, B3's Governance and Integrated Management Department uses the COSO-ERM Framework, defined by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+The methodology for the corporate risk management framework is based on ISO 31000:2009, in CVM Resolution 135/22 and in BCB Normative Instruction 374/23.
+In relation to corporate risk assessment and to evaluate internal controls, B3's Governance, Integrated Management and Cyber Security Executive Department uses the COSO-ERM Framework, defined by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).

-The corporate risk management framework establishes the principles, guidelines - including tolerance of the various risks faced by B3 - and responsibilities to be observed in the risk management process so as to enable the identification, assessment, treatment, monitoring, and communication of risks.
+The corporate risk management framework establishes the principles, guidelines - including the appetite and tolerance of the various risks faced by B3 - and responsibilities to be observed in the risk management process so as to enable the identification, assessment, treatment, monitoring, and communication of risks.
 To treat risks identified within the sphere of a given department's activities, the officer responsible must decide how to respond.
 The options available are acceptance, elimination, reduction, or transfer.

 Acceptance of residual risks is assessed by different levels of signoff authority depending on their gravity.
-For example, risks classified as high and extreme must be approved by the Board of Directors, in line with the level of risk appetite established by B3.
+For example, risks classified as high must be approved by the B3's Executive Board and risks classified as extreme must be approved by the Board of Directors, in line with the level of risk appetite established by B3.

-If the decision is to eliminate, reduce or transfer risk, the officer responsible for the department concerned must develop the relevant action plans, working with the Governance and Integrated Management Department, and these plans must be approved by the Executive Board.
+If the decision is to eliminate, reduce or transfer risk, the officer responsible for the department concerned must develop the relevant action plans, working with the Governance, Integrated Management and Cyber Security Executive Department, and these plans must be approved by the B3's Executive Board.